 — Paul-Henri Thiry, Baron d’Holbach, The System of Nature, v.2, p.
 120, 1770

 Writing began some 5000 years ago; its invention was a revolutionary threshold which opened the door to collective learning, the recording of history and the sharing of ideas across geography, cultures and the ages.
 Writing is an enduring legacy that outlasts cities, nations and empires; it often outlasts the ideas that inspired the words written.
-Witness the Genesis tale of Noah, which was adapted from the Babylonian story of Utnapashtim, which itself was taken from the earlier Sumerian tale of King Ziasudra; this same story was simply re-purposed with different gods and different agendas for different audiences several times over two thousand years.
-The oldest elements of the Hebrew Bible are thought to have been penned during the 10th Century BCE, about 3000 years ago.
+Witness the Genesis tale of Noah, which was adapted from the earlier Babylonian story of Utnapashtim, which itself was taken from the even earlier Sumerian tale of King Ziusudra; this same story was simply re-purposed with different gods and different agendas for different audiences several times over two thousand years.
+This tale was demonstrably rebranded time and time again as far back as writing goes; the fact that most people associate it with a guy named Noah is not unlike the analogy that Nike didn’t invent the tennis shoe, they just branded it more successfully over the long term.
+Or that Band-Aid didn’t invent the bandage, they just happen to be the first noun thought of after an injury.
+The oldest elements of the Hebrew Bible are thought to have been penned during the 10th Century, BCE, about 3000 years ago, but were not probably formalized into current form of those first five books before the 6th Century, BCE.

 It is only be hearsay (by word of mouth passed down from generation to generation) that whole peoples adore the God of their fathers and of their priests: authority, confidence, submission and custom with them take the place of conviction or of proofs: they prostrate themselves and pray because their fathers taught them to prostrate themselves and pray, but why did their fathers fall on their knees?